groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 - **Styling**: Dotted pen style with 0.7 opacity provides a subtle visual cue.
 - **Reply attachment**: Links our custom‑role replies to the visual annotation.

-### Step 3: Applying Annotations and Saving the PDF
+### Step 3: applying annotations and saving the PDF

-Now we add the annotation to a document and **save the annotated PDF**.
+**How can you persist the role‑based annotations to a new PDF file?**
+Load the target document with `Annotator`, add the prepared annotation, then call `annotator.save("output.pdf")`.
+The save operation writes only the annotation changes, keeping the original content intact while embedding the permission metadata.

+The `Annotator` class is the entry point for loading, modifying, and saving annotated documents.

 ```java
 import com.groupdocs.annotation.Annotator;